egomadking/news-aggregator/README.md

 ### App.js lines of focus

-* 272
-* 286
-* 207 requestAnimationFrame instead

-1st step- Move all window-dependent measurements to a window.onresize event
+1st step- Move all window-dependent measurements to a throttled window.onresize event.